lucasmafra/type-dynamo/README.md

 This way, TypeDynamo will allways make the Dynamo request that best fits to your use case.

 **PS**: The Key type is actually a generic type depending on your schema declaration.
-In the provided User schema example, the Key type would be `type Key = { id: string }`.
+In the provided User schema example, you would have `type PartitionKey = { id: string }` and `type Key = { id: string }` as well.
 Notice that since this table has only a partition key, TypeDynamo will never make a query request because it doesn't make sense: you can get any item with the partition key already.
 But if you have a schema declaration with a composite key like this:

 ```ts
 // UserOrder.ts